Holistic Nutrition Industry

 Decades ago, the term holistic nutrition was barely known.
 Today, it is part of the lexicon of the nutrition industry, and is a term well recognized within the health care field as well as among the general population.
 Even though CSNN acknowledges the important contribution by the pioneers of the holistic nutrition industry, this achievement is due largely to the enormous commitment of CSNN graduates.

 Graduates of the Canadian School of Natural Nutrition’s comprehensive Natural Nutrition Diploma program are dedicated professionals who follow a Code of Ethics, and who educate individuals about the health benefits of natural nutrition and a healthy lifestyle.
 As per their Scope of Practice, CSNN Graduates do not perform any Controlled Acts outlined in the Regulated Provincial Health Acts.
-Together with the education referred to above, holistic nutritionists support their clients’ wellbeing and assist health care providers to deal with many aspects involved in a client’s health.
-Due to their level of knowledge, holistic nutritionists are valuable contributors to health care and work alongside medical professionals such as chiropractors, naturopaths, homeopaths, and medical doctors.
-While no governmental regulation exists or is required for holistic nutritionists, CSNN Graduates adhere to a Code of Ethics, Scope of Practice and principles learned at CSNN which set very high standards.
+Together with the education referred to above, Holistic Nutritional Consultant professionals support their clients’ wellbeing and assist health care providers to deal with many aspects involved in a client’s health.
+Due to their level of knowledge, Holistic Nutritional Consultant professionals are valuable contributors to health care and work alongside medical professionals such as chiropractors, naturopaths, homeopaths, and medical doctors.
+While no governmental regulation exists or is required for Holistic Nutritional Consultant professionals, CSNN Graduates adhere to a Code of Ethics, Scope of Practice and principles learned at CSNN which set very high standards.
 The science of nutrition is fast evolving and CSNN is well adapted to provide education at the most current levels.
 What was thought good yesterday may be proven lacking tomorrow so our profession must adapt quickly to keep pace with science.